Skip to main content

 3. Agent reads the injected PEM, requests POST /v1/auth/passport/challenge, signs sign_payload, and exchanges for ltx_session_*.

-Injection remains additive (D87) but derivation + optional passport_public_key is preferred when sandbox resets are frequent.
+Injection remains additive (D87) but passport_public_key on register (or derivation when sandbox resets are frequent) is preferred over server keygen.

 Verified vs self-reported (D88)